appwrite/templates/subscriptions-with-stripe/README.md

 # Stripe Subscriptions Function

-This function helps to handle Stripe subscriptions and track them in an Appwrite database.
-It consists of handling Stripe checkout sessions, webhooks, and managing user subscriptions in a database.
+Integrates Stripe subscriptions into your Appwrite project.
+Collect payments using the `/checkout` endpoint and check the status of a user subscription using the `Subscriptions` collection.

 ## Setup
 ### Stripe API

-Setting up the Stripe API involves generating the required API keys and setting up the necessary webhook.

-1. **API Keys**
+**Stripe Key**
   - Log in to your Stripe dashboard.
   - Navigate to Developers > API keys.
   - Here, you can find your publishable key and your secret key.
 You will need the secret key for this function (i.e., `STRIPE_SECRET_KEY`).
 Be sure not to share or expose this key as it could allow others to make API requests on behalf of your account.

-2. **Webhooks**
+**Stripe Webhook Secret**
   - In your Stripe dashboard, navigate to Developers > Webhooks.
    - Click "+ Add endpoint" and set the URL to where you've hosted this function with the /webhook path, and select the "customer.subscription.created" and "customer.subscription.deleted" events.
   - Once you've created the webhook, you'll be able to view and copy the signing secret (i.e., `STRIPE_WEBHOOK_SECRET`).

 ### Environment Variables